 As this is crucial information, it is worth repeating that there aren’t any flights connecting Corsica to Sardinia.

-Ferries are the only viable option.
-The routes connect the South of Corsica with the North of Sardinia, the two closest sides of both lands.
-Unfortunately, the schedule is somewhat erratic and there are frequent changes, so you really have to keep an eye on it and make sure the ferry is available on the day you want to travel, and plan your trip around it.
+For this reason, you really have to keep an eye on the schedule and make sure the ferry is available on the day you want to travel in case you visit in the off season, and plan your trip around it.

 Ferry from Bonifacio to Santa Teresa di Gallura